Phase space

-In dynamical systems theory and control theory, a phase space or state space is a space in which all possible "states" of a dynamical system or a control system are represented, with each possible state corresponding to one unique point in the phase space.
-For mechanical systems, the phase space usually consists of all possible values of position and momentum variables.
+The phase space of a physical system is the set of all possible physical states of the system when described by a given parameterization.
+Each possible state corresponds uniquely to a point in the phase space.
+For mechanical systems, the phase space usually consists of all possible values of the position and momentum parameters.
 It is the direct product of direct space and reciprocal space.
 The concept of phase space was developed in the late 19th century by Ludwig Boltzmann, Henri Poincaré, and Josiah Willard Gibbs.

 Principles

 In a phase space, every degree of freedom or parameter of the system is represented as an axis of a multidimensional space; a one-dimensional system is called a phase line, while a two-dimensional system is called a phase plane.
 For every possible state of the system or allowed combination of values of the system's parameters, a point is included in the multidimensional space.
 The system's evolving state over time traces a path (a phase-space trajectory for the system) through the high-dimensional space.
 The phase-space trajectory represents the set of states compatible with starting from one particular initial condition, located in the full phase space that represents the set of states compatible with starting from any initial condition.
 As a whole, the phase diagram represents all that the system can be, and its shape can easily elucidate qualities of the system that might not be obvious otherwise.
 A phase space may contain a great number of dimensions.
 For instance, a gas containing many molecules may require a separate dimension for each particle's x, y and z positions and momenta (6 dimensions for an idealized monatomic gas), and for more complex molecular systems additional dimensions are required to describe vibrational modes of the molecular bonds, as well as spin around 3 axes.
 Phase spaces are easier to use when analyzing the behavior of mechanical systems restricted to motion around and along various axes of rotation or translation – e.g. in robotics, like analyzing the range of motion of a robotic arm or determining the optimal path to achieve a particular position/momentum result.